The Right Sequence - Why Enterprise Transformation Fails Without It

 Most transformation programs do not fail at innovation.

-They fail earlier at the foundation.
-And the problem only appears when something ambitious is added on top.
+They fail earlier, at the foundation.
+The problem only becomes apparent when something ambitious is added on top.

 Not the feature.
 Not the vendor.
 The sequence.